-- 701.3.1 A Downhill gate consists of 4 slalom poles and 2 flags. - 701.3.1.1 Courses are marked with red or blue gates (see 701.3.2). - 701.3.1.2 If men and ladies use the same course, the additional gates for ladies must be blue. - 701.3.2 For flags rectangular cloth panels are to be used, approximately 0.75 m wide by 1.0 m high.
+- 701.3.1 A Downhill gate consists of 4 slalom poles and 2 flags. - 701.3.1.1 Courses are marked with red or blue gates (see 701.3.2). - 701.3.1.2 If men and ladies use the same course, the additional gates for ladies must be blue. - For flags, rectangular cloth panels are to be used, approximately 0.75 m wide by 1.0 m high.
 They are to be fastened on the poles, so that they can be recognised as easily as possible by the competitors.
 In place of red cloth a luminous orange colour may be used.
-In the event that the safety netting is the same colour as the gate flags (usually red or blue), where the gates cannot be seen properly against the backdrop of the safety netting, an alternative colour for the gate flags (usually blue or red) may be used on those gates.
+If the safety netting is the same colour as the gate flags (usually red or blue), and where the gates cannot be seen properly against the backdrop of the safety netting, an alternative colour for the gate flags (usually blue or red) may be used on those gates.